kinegratii/django-echarts/docs/api.md

 >  Note:The *echarts* host supports only http schema,so it will goes wrong when you deploy with HTTPS using this host.

-### echarts_version
+### local_host

-The version string of echarts which you are using. e.g `3.7.0`.It is used for the most CDN hosts.
+The repository which provides javascript files.Note that the string value MUST start with the value of `settings.STATIC_URL`.

-## Global Settings Object
+## Project Settings Access

 In your code, you should use the module variable `django_echarts.utils.DJANGO_ECHARTS_SETTING` to access the project's settings and their related attributes.It is a instance of `django_echarts.utils.SettingsStore`.